Elvis Blue

-Jan Adriaan Hoogendyk (born 28 December 1979), known professionally as Elvis Blue, is a South African musician and songwriter.
+Jan Adriaan Hoogendyk, known professionally as Elvis Blue, is a South African musician and songwriter.

 Early life

 Jan Hoogendyk was born and raised in Johannesburg, South Africa.
 Hoogendyk is a self-taught musician, teaching himself to play the guitar at the age of 16.
 During his adolescent years, he started writing his own music and gained experience as a busker on the streets of Johannesburg.
 During high school, he played in several bands but chose to broaden his experience overseas, busking in London and Scotland.

 Musical education

 Hoogendyk's mother, a classical piano teacher, provided him with exposure to classical music throughout his childhood.

 When he returned to South Africa, he undertook formal music studies, focusing on piano, guitar, singing and songwriting.

 Career

 In 2010, Hoogendyk participated in Idols South Africa (season 6).
 He won the competition with 64% of the votes and shared his prize money with runner-up Lloyd Cele.
+Elvis is one of the most popular performing artists in South Africa, as well as the only Idols winner to ever had a platinum album.
+Elvis also holds the record for the most SAMA wins by an Idols winner.